Metagonimus yokogawai

-Metagonimus yokogawai is a species of a trematode, or fluke worm, in the family Heterophyidae.
+Metagonimus yokogawai, or the Yokogawa fluke, is a species of a trematode, or fluke worm, in the family Heterophyidae.

 It is a human parasite causing metagonimiasis.
 It is among a few species of Metagonimus that cause metagonimiasis diseases (others being M. takahashii and M. miyatai).

 Distribution

 This species occurs in Korea, China, Taiwan, Japan, Russia, Indonesia, Israel, and Spain.
 This species is found in areas with sweetfish, and that includes western and eastern riversides.
 It is basically found in places with water.

 Description

 Metagonimus yokogawai has adult flukes that parasitize the small intestine and causes inflammation.